 - 1. M&V plan.
-This should be developed pre-construction.

-- 2. Gather data before and after the planned retrofit.
-[PD Sec 9.2.2]

-- 3. Verify savings for the EE projects, as set out in section 7.1 above.
-This involves consideration of the measurement boundaries, interactive effects, selection of appropriate measurement periods, and basis for adjustments.
-The following should be taken into account during the reporting period:

-- Routine Adjustments:

-- See IPMVP Options A and B.

-- Non-Routine Adjustment Procedures:

-- o To the extent possible, ongoing commissioning processes should be used to reduce the need for non-routine adjustments.
+This should be developed pre-construction. - 2.
+Gather data before and after the planned retrofit.
+[PD Sec 9.2.2] - 3.
+Verify savings for the projects, as set out in section 7.1 above.
+This involves consideration of the measurement boundaries, any interactive effects (for lighting projects only), selection of appropriate measurement periods, and basis for adjustments.
+The following should be taken into account during the reporting period: - Routine Adjustments: - See IPMVP Options A and B. - Non-Routine Adjustment Procedures: - To the extent possible, ongoing commissioning processes should be used to reduce the need for non-routine adjustments.
 Equipment failures and other anomalies should be identified and addressed before non-routine adjustments must be applied.
 Nevertheless, during the post-installation period, unexpected changes may take place in buildings.
-For a 'like for like' comparison with the baseline, the impact of these unexpected changes must be quantified and adjusted for.

-- 4. Verify savings for the entire facility.

-- 5. Report results.
+For a 'like for like' comparison with the baseline, the impact of these unexpected changes must be quantified and adjusted for. - Uncertainty: while uncertainty does not necessarily need to be quantified, quality assurance activities should be employed to minimise uncertainty and risk throughout the energy efficiency project development process. - 4.
+Verify savings for the entire project. - 5.
+Report results.

 - Measurement and Verification plan.

 - Justification for the IPMVP option(s) applied to the measures.

 - Data collected and used in the analysis.

 - Revisions to calculations as a result of the M&V effort, including all assumptions and documentation.

 - Routine adjustments.

 - Non-routine adjustments.

 - Description of cause or source of unexpected changes.

-- o Impact.
+- Impact.

 - Temporary or permanent.

 - Constant or variable impact.

 - Amount of energy affected.

-- Measurements made to quantify non-routine adjustments.

-- Description of baseline adjustment procedure.
+- Measurements made to quantify non-routine adjustments. - Description of baseline adjustment procedure.